Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Arccosine-Node.md

+# Arccosine Node

 ## Description

-Returns the arccosine of each component the input **In** as a vector of equal length.
+Returns the arccosine of each component of the input **In** as a vector of the same dimension and equal length.
 Each component should be within the range of -1 to 1.

 ## Ports